-Netflix’s 'Our Planet': Interview with director Alastair Fothergill - The Bristol Magazine Online
+Our Planet: An interview with director Alastair Fothergill - The Bristol Magazine Online

 After almost 30 years at the Natural History Unit, including a spell as the unit’s leader at only aged 32, Fothergill and Keith Scholey set up wildlife production company Silverback Films in 2012.
 Recognised for his outstanding contribution to natural history programming, Fothergill was made a Fellow of the Royal Television Society in 2016, and was presented with an honorary doctorate from the University of Bristol in 2018.

-After dedicating much of his life to helping promote and preserve the natural world, Fothergill is hoping that Our Planet can encourage people to take accountability for their actions and make a real change to the environment.
+Fothergill hopes that Our Planet continues to encourage people to take accountability for their actions and make a real change to the environment.
 He says, “The word ‘Our’ implies ownership and responsibility.
 We only have one.”

+After dedicating much of his life to helping promote and preserve the natural world, Fothergill hopes that Our Planet continues to encourage people to take accountability for their actions and make a real change to the environment.
+He says, “The word ‘Our’ implies ownership and responsibility.
+We only have one.”

+In the long term, the Covid-19 pandemic may offer opportunities leading to environmental action.
+We will have a new baseline of what can be achieved digitally and will become more conscious of our food waste in times of scarcity.
+Covid-19 has a dark cost to our lives, healthcare systems and mental health of people around the world.
+But it has also shown us that communities can make a difference when they take care of each other.
+The pandemic may have granted us an opportunity to develop long-lasting sustainable habits that are incidentally beneficial to our society and our environment.

-Our Planet is available on Netflix from 5 April.
+Our Planet is still available to watch on Netflix.

-Alastair Fothergill and Keith Scholey will be speaking about Our Planet at The Bath Festival on 24 May, 8pm, at the Assembly Rooms.
-Tickets £10; thebathfestival.org.uk

 Main image: Alastair Fothergill in Antarctica, credit: Sue Flood